-Our History The Grande Prairie Gymniks Club is proud to be a part of the Grande Prairie community for over fourty years!
+Our History The Grande Prairie Gymnastics Society is proud to be a part of the Grande Prairie community for over fourty years!

-The Grande Prairie Gymniks Club was founded in 1973 by a group of parents including Dr. Bob Waldenberger and Diana (Kuhlman) Tissington, who shared the same passion for gymnastics.
-Bethe Goldie, currently Physical Education instructor at the Grande Prairie Regional College, pioneered a tradition of coaching excellence the Gymniks can be proud of.
+The Grande Prairie Gymnastics Society was founded in 1973 by a group of parents including Dr. Bob Waldenberger and Diana (Kuhlman) Tissington, who shared the same passion for gymnastics.
+Bethe Goldie, a retired Physical Education instructor at the Grande Prairie Regional College, pioneered a tradition of coaching excellence that the Grande Prairie Gymnastics Society can be proud of.
 In 1980 the club became a registered society.

-The Gymniks initially trained in ‘set up, take down’ multipurpose facilities.
-The GPRC gymnasium served as the Gymniks first training center.
+The Gymnastics Club initially trained in ‘set up, take down’ multipurpose facilities.
+The GPRC gymnasium served as the Society’s first training center.
 Many years later, the Club moved to a Richmond Industrial Park 3000 sq. foot multipurpose center located next to Tartan Auto Body.
 The first ‘dedicated space’ facility was acquired though the purchase of a 10,000 sq. foot warehouse located behind the Quality Hotel in the industrial park.

-In September of 2005, the Gymniks moved to their new world class 50,000 sq. foot gymnastic training center considered as one of the biggest, state-of-the-art gymnastic training centre’s in the country.
+In September of 2005, the Grande Prairie Gymnastics Society moved to its new world-class 50,000 sq. foot gymnastic training center, it is considered one of the biggest, state-of-the-art gymnastic training centre’s in the world.

 - Rhonda Wilson